Obituary of John King (d.1907)

 In the 1891 census, Grant King was a widower aged 83, living in Station Road with his two unmarried daughters.
 He was born in Great Horwood, where the Kings were a long-established family.
 Through his grandmother Ann Harris nee Hewiett he was descended from the Grant alias Miller family which was very prominent in Winslow until the 17th century.
 His draper's business was at 15 Market Square (in partnership with George Cross), then 27 Market Square, where he was also postmaster for a time.
 The latter property was put up for sale after his death, along with some land and two cottages in Shipton.
 He married Jane King at Winslow on 3 Nov 1834.
 Their children mentioned in the will (others died young) were:

 - Grant Charles King b.1841, who was manager of a coach building works in London in the 1911 Census; he was a creditor of T.P.
-Willis.
+Willis; father of Charles Grant King

 - John b.1847 (see above)